Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Discussion and Limitations

-To explicitly name the normative choices \methodname implies, we use the concepts by ~\citet{friedler2021impossibility} of two different metric spaces---\emph{construct space} and \emph{observable space}.
-Construct space denotes an idealized reality in which all feature values are correctly registered, and a decision is based on those features.
-However, decision makers usually do not have access to this realm of an objective truth.
-Rather, they need to base their model on observable space, which contains the feature values the decision maker has access to via measurement., and the decisions based on them.
-Importantly, ground truth may correctly reflect, or at least closely approximate, construct space---or it may not.
 This implies a first limitation for our method. \methodname operates in observable space, and does not undo any harm that might arise from a potentially biased mapping between construct and observable space, e.g., by systematic measurement errors.
 This is because we obtain our ground truth labels from observing behavior of scored individuals, such as: ``did someone who was labeled creditworthy actually repay the loan?''
 Such observations naturally incorporate historic and on-going discrimination, as they usually do not ask: ``If a person who was labeled creditworthy did not repay the loan, was that because she can genuinely not handle money, or because she belongs to a disadvantaged group?''
 To be sure, this question is crucial for the societal mitigation of discrimination in the long term.
 However, with the data we have at our disposition, we usually cannot answer it exhaustively.
 Hence, \methodname must generally content itself with correcting unequal calibration or disparate error rates, defined by a divergence from ground truth, that disproportionately affect a certain group of individuals.
 As such disparities often correlate with the membership of a disadvantaged group in society, it may also correct discrimination caused by skewed mappings between construct and observable space to a certain extend (as we have seen in our experimental results).
 However, this is only a side-effect and depends on the nature of discrimination that is present in the data.
 If ground truth is close to reality, i.e., to construct space, then we can cure biased mappings between construct and observable space; otherwise, not.
 For the same reasons, \methodname addresses \emph{technical} and \emph{emergent}, but not \emph{pre-existing} bias, as defined by~\citet{friedman1996bias}.